Tebs-Lab/perfect-pangram-finder/readme.md

 Issues: Currently the program uses a hardcoded path to it's dictionary.
 This path is located in utilities.js, in the loadDict function.
 Specifically it uses `/usr/share/dict/words` and expects a uniqe word per line.

+# Points of Interest

+This is an NP hard problem, so getting to a solution involved more than just brute force.
+These are the things that helped the most:

+## Compressing the State Space

+I took a dictionary and transformed all the words into their sorted letter set.
+For example, this way "BAD" and "DAB" are both stored as "ABD".
+The compressed dictionary I used took ~250,000 words down to ~31,000 unique letter combos which is a massive win.

+Use the same fact to understand that each node in the graph will be uniquely identified by the ordered remaining letters, which helps me to not explore previously seen nodes.

+## Heuristics

+### Vowel Ratio

+When I examine the letters remaining after picking a word, I compute #vowels / #unusedLetters.
+The motivation for this is pretty simple - having more vowels remaining makes it more likely that I'll be able select words using those letters.

+### Letter Commonality

+When I read in the initial word set, I create a dictionary for each letter in the alphabet and count the number of times each letter appears across all the words.
+I used this dictionary to prefer nodes where the remaining letters had more common letters.

+### Shared 3-Letter Combos

+This is similar to the letter commonality heuristic.
+Again, when processing the initial word set, I created a dictionary which contains all 3-letter combinations which can be made with that word.
+So for example the letter-set ABC has only one valid combo, but ABCD has [ABC, ABD, BCD].
+Remember, I only care about sorted letter-sets after having compressed the initial wordset.

+So in the end, must like the letter commonality measure, I have a dictionary mapping all 26 choose 3 possible letter sets mapped to the number of times those combos appear across my wordset.
+Then I use this to prefer searching nodes where the remaining letters have more valid 3-letter combos.

 ## Motivation

 I played a game called "Shh" (which I highly recommend) recently (at the time of this writing).
 Shh is a collaborative game wherein players act as a team to create perfect pangrams one letter at a time.